Identifying Provider Fraud For Healthcare Insurers

 We needed to detect as much potential fraud as possible, so we chose model recall score as our first metric, but we also needed to balance that metric's sensitivity against the cost of doing extra reviews.

-We calculated the cost of doing a single extra review based on three things: this dataset’s average reimbursement per claim of roughly $1,000, the average Claims Adjuster salary of $28 per hour according to indeed.com, and an arbitrary assumption that it takes 3 hours to review a claim.
+Then, we calculated the cost of doing a single extra review based on three things: this dataset’s average reimbursement per claim of roughly $1,000, the average Claims Adjuster salary of $28 per hour according to indeed.com, and an arbitrary assumption that it takes 3 hours to review a claim.

 Using these numbers and confusion matrices for each model, we calculated our second scoring measure, which is how much money a model can save the insurer despite the cost of checking claims that were flagged as potential fraud but turn out to be legitimate and therefore do not recoup any money.